William Crawford (soldier): Legacy

 In 1982, the site of Colonel Crawford's execution was added to the National Register of Historic Places.
 In 1877, the Pioneer Association of Wyandot County erected an 8.5 ft (2.6 m) Berea sandstone monument near the site.
 The Ohio Historical Society also has an historical marker nearby.

 Crawford County, Ohio, Crawford County, Pennsylvania, Crawford County, Michigan, and Crawford County, Indiana, are named for William Crawford.
 So too is Colonel Crawford High School in North Robinson, Ohio.

 There is a replica of Crawford's cabin in Connellsville, Pennsylvania.

+Crawford's half-brother, James Stevenson, was a member of the Pennsylvania State Senate.